Angry Birds (video game): Development

 In early 2009, Rovio was in a state of bankruptcy; the staff began viewing proposals for potential games.
 One such proposal came from senior game designer Jaakko Iisalo in the form of a simulated screenshot featuring some angry-looking birds with no visible legs or wings.
 While the picture gave no clue as to what type of game was being played, the staff liked the characters, and the team elected to design a game around them.
-In early 2009, physics games, such as Crush the Castle, were popular flash-based web games, so the Rovio team was inspired by these games.
+In early 2009, physics games, such as Crush the Castle, inspired the Rovio team.
 During the development of Angry Birds, the staff realized the birds needed an enemy.
-At the time, the "swine flu" epidemic was in the news, so the staff made the birds' enemies pigs.
-Angry Birds was the studio's 52nd produced game and on its initial release, the game did not sell many copies.
-After Angry Birds was a featured app on the UK App Store in February 2010 and quickly reached No. 1 there, it reached the No. 1 spot on the paid apps chart in the US App Store in the middle of 2010, staying in that milestone for 275 days.
+At the time, the "swine flu" epidemic was in the news, thus it is commonly believed that the staff made the birds' enemies pigs because of this.
+This has since been disputed, with Iisalo claiming that the pigs were inspired by drawings he had made at the age of 10.

+Angry Birds was the studio's 52nd produced game.
+On its initial release, the game did not receive many downloads.
+After Angry Birds was a featured app on the UK App Store in February 2010 and quickly reached No. 1 there, it reached the same spot on the paid apps chart in the US App Store in the middle of 2010, staying in that milestone for 275 days.
 The initial cost to develop Angry Birds was estimated to exceed €100,000, not including costs for the subsequent updates.
 In terms of publishing for the iOS version, Rovio partnered with distributor Chillingo to publish the game to the App Store.

-Chillingo claimed to have participated in final game polishing, such as adding visible trajectory lines, pinch to zoom, pigs' grunts, birds' somersaults on landing.
+Chillingo claimed to have participated in final game polishing, such as adding visible trajectory lines, pinch to zoom, pigs' grunts, birds somersaulting onto the slingshot.

-Since then Rovio has self-published almost all of the later ports of the game, with the exception of the PSP version, which was produced under license by Abstraction Games.

 When Rovio began writing new versions of the game for other devices, new issues came to light.
 As the team began working on a version for Android systems, they observed a large number of configurations of device types and versions of the Android software.
 The number of combinations of software version, processor speed and even user interfaces was significantly larger than that for the iOS version.
 Ultimately, the team settled on a minimum set of requirements, even though that left nearly 30 types of Android phones unable to run the game, including some newly released phones.
 It was released on October 15, 2010.
-One month after the initial release on Android, Rovio Mobile began designing a lite version of the game for these other devices.
+One month after the initial release on Android, Rovio began designing a lite version of the game for these other devices.